PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 There are three sources of tickets:

-1. In-app bug reports/feedback/support tickets sent from the [Support panel](https://us.posthog.com/home#panel=support) (The `Help` tab in the righthand sidebard.)
+1. In-app bug reports/feedback/support tickets sent from the [Support panel](https://us.posthog.com/home#panel=support) (The `Help` tab in the righthand sidebar.)
 They include a bunch of useful links, e.g. to the admin panel and to the relevant session recording.
 1. Community questions asked on PostHog.com.
 1. Slack threads that have been marked with the 🎫 reaction in customer support channels.